naorye/kubedev/README.md

 Each project includes development and production Dockerfiles.

-Inside `infra/k8s` you can find kubernetes configurations for development and production, built to be used with kustomize.
+Inside `infra/k8s` you can find kubernetes configurations of client, server and postgres, for development and production, built to be used with kustomize.

 `skaffold.yaml` contains the magic that allows us to run build-push-deploy flow both in local and production.